SQweb-team/SQweb-Drupal-Module/README.md

 <?php echo SQweb::button(); ?>
 ```

-If you want to use a smaller version of the Multipass button, you can by using this line:
+If you want to use a smaller version of the Multipass button:

 ```php
 <?php echo SQweb::button('slim'); ?>